chriskr/dragon/README.md

 If installed:

-    % dragonkeeper
+    % dragon

 if not installed:

-    % python /path/to/dragonkeeper
+    % python /path/to/dragon

 Exit: Control-C